zaza107-1/project3default/README.md

 We are accesing the data through our notebook and loading it in our datastore.

 ## Automated ML
-In the AutoML processa, we are doing a Classification regression algorithm with the labeled data.
+In the AutoML process, we are doing a Classification task with labeled and discrete data (0 or 1 in this case).
+Classification is a type of supervised learning.
 Our primary metric is 'Accuracy'.
 The settings in our AutoML experiment are:
 compute_target: we select a compute cluster that already exist or create one new with our specifications